12/28/20

 SCBWI Connects to Keep Students Learning

-By the way, I have a page in the "Art Lessons" section call "Coloring Pages Featuring Plants and Animals of the Sonoran Desert and Colorado Plateau."
+To help keep students learning, the Society of Children's Book Writers and Illustrators has reached out to published members to create remote learning resources for use in virtual classrooms, for home-schooled students, or yourself!
+I have a page in the "Art Lessons" section call "Coloring Pages Featuring Plants and Animals of the Sonoran Desert and Colorado Plateau."
 It features images to color as well as and facts about southwestern flora and fauna.
 I will be adding a new page every Wednesday for as long as needed.

 Sonoran and Colorado Plateau Coloring Pages by Mark A. Hicks